How to Get EPA Section 608 Certified (2026 Guide)

 It’s a foundational license - especially if you plan to get NATE, HVAC Excellence, or state HVAC licensing later.

 Yes.
-It's a federal requirement, so every state enforces it.
+It’s a federal requirement under the Clean Air Act, so every state enforces it.

 You can prep and test in under a week.
 Some in-person providers give same-day cards.

-No. Your Section 608 certification is good for life.
+No. Your Section 608 certification is good for life and never needs renewal.

 You can retake only the section you failed.
 Many providers offer free or low-cost retests.